-- Nonexempt radio station SEUs licensed to communities in California, North Carolina, and South Carolina must earn at least the required minimum number of Menu Option credits during the two year "segment" between August 1, 2019 and July 31, 2021, as well as during the previous two-year "segments" of their license terms. - Nonexempt radio station SEUs licensed to communities in Illinois and Wisconsin must have earned at least the required minimum number of Menu Option credits during the two-year "segment" between August 1, 2018 and July 31, 2020, as well as during the previous two-year "segments" of their license terms.
+- Nonexempt radio station SEUs licensed to communities in California, North Carolina, and South Carolina must earn at least the required minimum number of Menu Option credits during the two year "segment" between August 1, 2019 and July 31, 2021, as well as during the previous two-year "segments" of their license terms. - Nonexempt radio station SEUs licensed to communities in Illinois and Wisconsin must have earned at least the required minimum number of Menu Option credits during the two-year "segment" between August 1, 2020 and July 31, 2022, as well as during the previous two-year "segments" of their license terms.

-- Nonexempt television station SEUs licensed to communities in Illinois and Wisconsin must earn at least the required minimum number of Menu Option credits during the two-year "segment" between August 1, 2019 and July 31, 2021, as well as during the previous two-year "segments" of their license terms. - Nonexempt television station SEUs licensed to communities in California, North Carolina, and South Carolina must have earned at least the required minimum number of Menu Option credits during the two-year "segment" between August 1, 2018 and July 31, 2020, as well as during the previous two-year "segments" of their license terms.
+- Nonexempt television station SEUs licensed to communities in Illinois and Wisconsin must earn at least the required minimum number of Menu Option credits during the two-year "segment" between August 1, 2019 and July 31, 2021, as well as during the previous two-year "segments" of their license terms. - Nonexempt television station SEUs licensed to communities in California, North Carolina, and South Carolina must have earned at least the required minimum number of Menu Option credits during the two-year "segment" between August 1, 2020 and July 31, 2022, as well as during the previous two-year "segments" of their license terms.

-Deadline for Filing EEO Program Report (FCC Form 2100, Schedule 396) for Radio Stations Licensed to Communities in Illinois and Wisconsin, and Television Stations Licensed to Communities in North Carolina and South Carolina August 3, 2020 is the date by which radio stations in Illinois and Wisconsin, and television stations in North Carolina and South Carolina must file their license renewal applications.
+Additional Obligations for Stations Whose License Renewal Applications Are Due by August 2, 2021 (Radio Stations Licensed to Communities in California, and Television Stations Licensed to Communities in Illinois and Wisconsin)

+August 2, 2021 is the date by which radio stations in California and television stations in Illinois and Wisconsin must file their license renewal applications.
 In conjunction with that filing, these stations must submit Schedule 396 of FCC Form 2100.
 Nonexempt SEUs must include in their Schedule 396 filing their two most recent EEO Public File Reports and a narrative discussing their EEO Program over the past two years.